Roll20/roll20-api-scripts/CustomStatusMarkers/README.md

 ##### Dependencies:
 * Path Math

-Allows users to create custom status markers for tokens.
+This script allows users to create custom status markers for tokens.
+When this script is installed, it creates a 'CustomStatusMarkers' macro for displaying the script's menu.

+## Opening the menu

+To open the script's menu, just run the 'CustomStatusMarkers' macro installed by this script.

 ## Creating status markers